SteveUCF/IDS6938-SimulationTechniques/Homework2/Readme.md

   *  expected number customers
   * expected waiting time
   * expected response time

+  I performed 3c-please see repository for code.

 *  **(d) - 4pts:** Write code to call the functions to output and generate data from the airport senario.
 Plot and analyze the useful statistics/results in the program of your choice.
 (Hint -  basically call  *.output();* on the MM1_Queue objects you create.
 Hint2 - two other use functions are *get_current_time()* and  *plot_results_output()* call intially on your intial MM1_Queue object.)

+ I did not complete 3d.

 | ![](images/3d.PNG?raw=true) |

 * **(e) - 15pts:** Download the personal edition of **[Anylogic](http://www.anylogic.com/)**, read through the [documentation](http://www.anylogic.com/learn-simulation) as needed, and set up the same type of simulation discussed above.

+ I performed 3e-please see repository for AnyLogic Model.
+I also posted a youtube video below.

 https://www.youtube.com/watch?v=0jqbfdBWy2o